 External Roles & Activities

-Chris is Chair of the Association of Law Teachers (ALT).
-He is also a member of the Society of Legal Scholars Legal Education Sub-Committee.
-Additionally, he organises the Gender, Sexuality and Law Stream at the annual SLSA conference.
-Chris has previously served as a member of the Legal Education Research Network (LERN) steering group, as the SLS’s Legal Education Convenor, and as Secretary and Executive Committee member of the Socio-Legal Studies Association.
+Chris is active in a number of national and international academic networks and has held a number of high-profile roles.
+He is currently a member of the Lesbian and Gay Lawyers Association (LAGLA) North East Advisory Board.
+Chris is a former Chair of the Association of Law Teachers (ALT) (2015-2017), Secretary of the Socio-Legal Studies Association (SLSA) (2013-2015), and a member of the Society of Legal Scholars (SLS) Legal Education Sub-Committee.
+Additionally, he previously organised the Gender, Sexuality and Law Stream at the Annual SLSA conference, significantly developing and growing the stream.
+Chris has also previously served as a member of the Legal Education Research Network (LERN) steering group, a member of the Academy of Social Sciences Open Access Working Group, and as the SLS’s Legal Education Convenor.

-He is also a member of the editorial board of Porn Studies.
+He is Editor of The Law Teacher: The International Journal of Legal Education (published by Routledge), and is also a member of the editorial board of Porn Studies.
 He has previously guest edited special issues of Sexualities, Liverpool Law Review, Web Journal of Current Legal Issues and Information & Communications Technology Law.

-Chris currently supervises the following doctoral students:
+He currently supervises the following doctoral students:

-(PhD) Alexander Maine: Same-Sex Marriage and the Homonormative Legal Identity: The emergence and effect of the Homonormative and Homoradical identities on LGBTQ legal narratives, October 2015-present.
+(PhD) Alexander Maine: Same-Sex Marriage and the Homonormative Legal Identity: The emergence and effect of the Homonormative and Homoradical identities on LGBTQ legal narratives, 2015-present.

-(PhD) Katharine Parker: Public Sex and Security: Perceptions of Safety held by Men using Public Sex Sites in Newcastle upon Tyne, October 2014-present.
+(PhD) Katharine Parker: Public Sex and Security: Perceptions of Safety held by Men using Public Sex Sites in Newcastle upon Tyne, 2014-present.

 A passionate and innovative teacher, Chris was also one of the founding judges of the Routledge/ALT Teaching Law with Technology Prize.